Hamidhrg/Guatemala2019/Tutorials/4.MaximumLikelihood/Readme.md

 Once you upload the alignment, choose the type of *analysis* that in our case is going to be an ML+rapid bootstrap.
 Now you will be modifying the substitution model to *GTRGAMMAI* in the smaller red rectangle.
 Then select *reps* which indicates the number of bootstrap replicates we want to do.
 In this practical we will leave it at 100 but normally it is advisable to do 1000.

 *BS brL* Indicates whether you want to store the branch lengths on each of the bootstrap trees.
 This increases the computing time and therefore we leave it at default.
-Now define the output folder in the bigger red recangle and name your output `RaxMLout`.
+Now define the output folder in the bigger red recangle and name your **Output name id** `RaxMLout`.
 The *outgroup* window allows you to select the outgroup.
 It is not necessary to define an outgroup a priori.
 Now click run! this will show you the program running on the console part.

 Once a job is finished we have created several files.
 The file `RAxML_bipartitions.RaxMLout.tre` is the one that contains the best inferred tree with the boostrap values for the nodes.
 Open the *FigTree* program.
 Open the `RAxML_bipartitions.RaxMLout.tre` file in *FigTree*.
 Check the bootstrap values in the tree and compare the corresponding ones with the result retrieved from the IQTREE analysis.